-- Appendix A Summary Record of Traditional IRA(s) for 2015. - Appendix B Worksheets you use if you receive social security - benefits and are subject to the IRA deduction phaseout rules.
-A filled-in example is included. - Worksheet 1, Computation of Modified AGI. - Worksheet 2, Computation of Traditional IRA Deduction for 2015. - Worksheet 3, Computation of Taxable Social Security Benefits - d.
+- 1. Appendix A-Summary Record of Traditional IRA(s) for 2019. - 2.
+Appendix B-Worksheets you use if you receive social security benefits and are subject to the IRA deduction phaseout rules.
+A filled-in example is included.

+- a.
+Worksheet 1, Computation of Modified AGI. - Worksheet 2, Computation of Traditional IRA Deduction for 2019. - c.
+Worksheet 3, Computation of Taxable Social Security Benefits. - d.
 Comprehensive Example and completed worksheets.